T of C

 below).
 He presented a revised version of the paper was at the 2001 annual conference of the New York Qin Society; that version of the paper is available online.

-Bio/xxx; no further information beyond what is with QSCM, 琴議 Qin Yi.
+Bio/xxx; The above account of Liu Ji's "琴議 Qin Critique has no further information beyond what is with QSCM, 琴議 Qin Yi.
 It is suggested there that Liu Ji lived at the beginning of the northern Song dynasty, perhaps 10th c.

 Qin Critique (琴議 Qin Yi